We now consider how one can incorporate latent variables into our simulation, explicitly giving their simulated values.

 We can also fit the data using maximum likelihood directly.
 Set

-to run this chunk.
+eval=TRUE to run this chunk.

 Again, all estimates are within two standard errors of the true values.

-We can transform U to a
+We can transform \(U\) to a standard

-include it in the model as well.
-(Again, set eval=TRUE
+model as well.
+(Again, set eval=TRUE to run this

-run this chunk.)
+chunk.)

 dat <- dplyr::mutate(dat, Z = qnorm(U)) # transform to normal for fitting